 What is the basis for such a large overall estimate, whether it be 50 million, 68 million or 100 million killed?
 Dowling does not say where he obtained his figure.
-Brown categories, but does not say where the estimate of 50 million comes from.
+Brownl categories, but does not say where the estimate of 50 million comes from.
 Another source also gives some information about this topic, namely, M. D. Aletheia, The Rat

 Let us look for a moment at the number of victims sacrificed on the altars of the Christian Moloch: -- 1,000,000 perished during the early Arian sc Carthaginian struggle; 7,000,000 during the Saracen slaughters.
-In Spain 5,000,000 perished during the eight Crusades; 2,000,000 of Saxons and Sopposing the introduction of the blessings of Christianity.
+In Spain 5,000,000 perished during the eight Crusades; 2,000,000 of Saxons and S opposing the introduction of the blessings of Christianity.
 1,000,000 were destroyed in the Holy(?)
 Wars against the Netherlands, Albigenses, Wal Mexicans and Peruvians were slaughtered ere they could be convinced of the beauties(?) of the Christian creed.
-9,000,000 were burned for witches
+9,000,000 were burned for witchc

 The source for this quote appears to be "Letters from Rome" by Middleton.
 Conyers Middleton lived from 1683 to 1750 and in 1729 wrote his "Letter from Rome, Show Popery and Paganism."
 He was a rationalistic theologian, and denied the occurrence of miracles in the church.
-Of course, Protestants as well as Catholics have implement Middleton was the source of some of these figures of millions killed by the Papacy.
-Because he was not an orthodox Christian, some Protestant writers may have been refrom the information given it is possible to explain the origin of some of the common figures.
-Bengel's figure of 15 million seems to be general knowledge, passed dow themselves, and obtained by some method of computation.
+Of course, Protestants as well as Catholics have implemer Middleton was the source of some of these figures of millions killed by the Papacy.
+Because he was not an orthodox Christian, some Protestant writers may have been re From the information given it is possible to explain the origin of some of the computation of the 50 million figure was discussed in a previous chapter.
+Brownlee shows how themselves, and obtained by some method of computation.
 The method of computation of the 50 million figure was discussed in a previous chapter.
-Brownlee shows ho derive from the 50 million figure.
+Brownlee shows how derive from the 50 million figure.
 Middleton's figure of 56 million does not include the figure of 50 million Protestants, except for an overlap of 3 million.
 Adding these of about 100 million.
 The figures of 120 and 150 million for the number killed by the Papacy in the Middle Ages are still unexplained.
 Voltaire apparently estimated that perhaps using this estimate and the casualties for the thirty years' war explains some of the higher figures.

 It is noteworthy that these figures of millions killed by the Papacy do not derive solely from nineteenth century scholarship, as is sometimes claimed, but also go back to seventeenth century (Clarke).
 If Clarke cited two million killed of the Waldenses alone, surely he would have reckoned the total killed by the Papacy at many millions.
-It figures about the magnitude of religious persecution are trustworthy.
+The figures about the magnitude of religious persecution are trustworthy.
 Even though the figure of 56 million is broken into categories by Middleton, it is unclear where the how reliable they are.
 It is possible, at least, to give a partial answer to this question.
 Middleton gives a figure of a million killed among the Waldenses, Albigenses, and a figure at least as large.
 Clarke doubles the figure.
 For this figure, at least, Dr. Middleton had some basis, and did not invent it out of thin air.
-The same is true of the fig
+The same is true of the figure of the figure at least to give a partial figure.
+For this figure, at least, Dr. Middleton had some basis, and did not invent it out of thin air.
+The same is true of the figure at least to give a partial figure.

 Gottfried Christian Voigt (1740-1791) extrapolated from his section of Germany to calculate 9,442,994 witches killed throughout Europe.
-From the million.
+From th million.